ammar-tanwar/bloglearnbay/posts/is-google-bard-a-possible-rival-to-chatgpt-4.md

     <th>Google Bard</th>
   </tr>
   <tr>
-    <td> It only works through the actual site of <b>ChatGPT-4</b> Here we can only get responses in the form of typical text replies.</td>
+    <td> It only works through the actual site of <b>ChatGPT-4</b>.
+Here we can only get responses in the form of typical text replies.</td>
-    <td>Google chatbot Bard tends to integreate with Google searches,  maps, and other Google products, making it more accessible for users to perform and function.</td>
+    <td>Google chatbot Bard tends to integrate with Google searches,  maps, and other Google products, making it more accessible for users to perform and function.</td>
   </tr>
   <tr>
     <td>OpenAI <b>ChatGPT-4</b>  tends to perform task-based pre-trained data sets.</td>